Andy Sturdevant’s Professional Website

 For the convenience of communications and marketing professionals who may need to use it, this information is presented in the third person.

-Andy Sturdevant (he/him) is a writer, artist, and designer living in Minneapolis.
-He has also created art installations, publications, performances and public events, sometimes all coexisting in one project.
+Andy has also created art installations, publications, performances and public events, sometimes all coexisting in one project.
 Some of this work has been exhibited at the Minneapolis Institute of Art, the Northern Spark Festival and the Flaten Art Museum at St. Olaf College, as well as in museums, galleries and spaces in New York, Chicago, Philadelphia, Seattle and elsewhere.
 He has organized, led or participated in a variety of engaging and accessible multipurpose public programs, including walking tours, panels, lectures and other events.
-These include St. Olaf College, Preserve Minneapolis, Hennepin County Library, Minnesota Historical Society, Coffee House Press, Cunningham Group, The Soap Factory and many others.
-Andy has worked with local archives as writer-in-residence in two programs, the Robert C. Larson ’56 Art in the Library Program at the Laurence McKinley Gould Library at Carleton College in Northfield, MN (2015) and Coffee House Press “In the Stacks” Library Residency Program at the Northeast Library in Minneapolis, MN (2014).
+These venues include St. Olaf College, Preserve Minneapolis, Hennepin County Library, Minnesota Historical Society, Coffee House Press, Cunningham Group, The Soap Factory and many others.

 Andy is Artist Resources Director at Springboard for the Arts in St. Paul, Minnesota.
 He is also a notary public, and is licensed to perform weddings and civil services in the state of Minnesota.